itn3000/lsx/README.md

 ## command options

-you can get help with `lsx --help`
+you can get help with `lsx --help`.

 ## output fields